Copyright Agency Limited (incorporating the former Viscopy Limited) (Copyright Agency) is strongly committed to protecting the privacy of individuals.

 Users should be aware that there are inherent risks transmitting information across the internet.

-Copyright Agency collects and holds your personal information for a number of its business purposes which are detailed generally at www.copyright.com.au.
+Copyright Agency collects and holds your personal information for a number of its business purposes which are detailed generally on the Websites.
 These purposes include:

 - collecting and distributing: